 Chairman of the IFRS Foundation Trustees, Michel Prada

 Michel Prada began a three-year term as Chairman of the IFRS Foundation Trustees on 1 January 2012.
+He is currently serving his second term, which runs until 31 December 2017.

 In his 12 years as the Chairman of the Autorité des Marchés Financiers (AMF) and its predecessor body, the French markets and securities regulator, he was an outspoken advocate for investor protection and global standards.
 During this time he served as Chairman of the Executive and Technical Committees of IOSCO and was a founding member of the Financial Stability Forum (now the Financial Stability Board).